 Mechanism of action of depolarizing agents

 These drugs act by depolarizing the plasma membrane of the muscle fibers.
 But their action is not reversed by anticholinesterases, and thus, the depolarization of muscle fiber persistently increases.
 Succinylcholine is a depolarizing muscle relaxant.
-The process of depolarization occurs in two phases.
+The process of depolarization occurs in 2 phases.

 Phase 1 starts with the opening of sodium channels attached with the nicotinic receptors, resulting in depolarization of the receptor.
 This causes transient twitching of the muscle.